abhidj0090/calcomp/exampleSite/content/english/bios/_index.md

 title = "Biographies"

 +++
 Calcutta Comparatists 1919 is proud to present to you it's online Biography Series, which is based on the Government of India's "Ek Bharat, Shrestha Bharat" initiative.
 In this series, we will recall those who have expressed their strong views on Indian culture and literature through their writings long before independence.
 In this way, we will be able to increase our interaction by remembering and practicing the lives and creations of these eminent scholars and writers of different Indian languages.
-This biography series aims to promote multi-cultural and multi-lingual dialogue among people from all works of life
+This biography series aims to promote multi-cultural and multi-lingual dialogue among people from all walks of life